ARM-software/vscode-cmsis-csolution/README.md

 ![The 'Software Components' view showing all the components that are available for use](./docs/images/software-components-view.png)

-With the **Target** drop-down list, you can select components for the different build targets you have in your solution.
+With the **Target** drop-down list, you can select components for the different target types (build targets) you have in your solution.

 The first column in the **Software Components** view shows how many instances of the component are deployed in the project.
 If the component has a selected checkbox, one instance is deployed.
 If the checkbox is not selected, it is not deployed in the project.
 If a number input displays, multiple instances of this component can be deployed to a project.